Heming-Zhang/Heming-Zhang.github.io/blog/ml/neuralnet.md

 <img class="center large" src=".//net/net034.png" height="50%" width="70%">
 </center>

 Above picture show the application of Conv1D in NLP.
-By using Conv1D, the matrix will be transformed into a column vector.
+By using Conv1D with different kernel sizes, the matrix will be transformed into multiple column vectors.

 <center>
 <img class="center large" src=".//net/net002.png" height="50%" width="70%">